rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 teaches versus what philosophy has imported.

-**Anyone seeking truth:** You care about what Scripture actually teaches more than defending inherited tradition.
-You're willing to examine your beliefs against biblical testimony even if that examination proves uncomfortable.
+**Anyone seeking truth:** You care about what Scripture actually teaches more than defending inherited tradition.You're willing to examine your beliefs against biblical testimony even if that examination proves uncomfortable.